maros/Zway-SecurityZone/README.md

 The device stores the current alarm state under metrics:state. metrics:level indicates if the alarm zone is armed or not.

+Possible states are

+* on: Zone in armed
+* off: Zone in unarmed
+* delayActivate: Exit delay in progress
+* alarm: Alarm was tripped
+* delayAlarm: Alarm delay in progress
+* timeout: Timeout after alarm was untripped

 # Events

 Emits different events based on the type of the alarm.
 Valid types are